psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 ## 5. Client Metadata

-The parameter names follow the pattern established by OpenID Connect Dynamic Client Registration [OpenID.Registration] for configuring signing and encryption algorithms for JWT responses at the UserInfo endpoint.
+The parameter names follow the pattern established by OpenID Connect Dynamic Client Registration [OIDR] for configuring signing and encryption algorithms for JWT responses at the UserInfo endpoint.

 The following client metadata parameters are introduced by this specification: